Project Iceworm: Sheet ice elasticity

 Although the Greenland icecap appears, on its surface, to be hard and immobile, snow and ice are viscoelastic materials, which slowly deform over time, depending on temperature and density.
 Despite its seeming stability, the icecap is in constant, slow movement, spreading outward from the center.
-This spreading movement, over the course of a year, causes tunnels and trenches to narrow, as their walls deform and bulge, eventually leading to a collapse of the ceiling.
+This spreading movement, over a year, causes tunnels and trenches to narrow, as their walls deform and bulge, eventually leading to a collapse of the ceiling.
 By mid-1962 the ceiling of the reactor room within Camp Century had dropped and had to be lifted 5 ft.
-During a planned reactor shutdown for maintenance in late July 1963, the Army decided to operate Camp Century as a summer-only camp and did not reactivate the PM-2A reactor.
-The camp resumed operations in 1964 using its standby diesel power plant, the portable reactor was removed that summer, and the camp was abandoned altogether in 1966.
+During a planned reactor shutdown for maintenance in late July 1963, the Army decided to operate Camp Century as a summer-only camp.
+It did not reactivate the PM-2A reactor.
+The camp resumed operations in 1964 using its standby diesel power plant, the portable reactor was removed that summer, and the camp was abandoned in 1966.